 Memoir writing offers an opportunity to reflect on – and honor – past experience.
 This book guides you through the daunting task of writing an entire memoir, breaking it down into manageable pieces.

-The morning pages she suggests – private, stream-of-consciousness writing done daily – allow you to express wishes, fears, delights, resentments, and joys, which in turn, provide focus and clarity for the day at hand.
+The morning pages – private, stream-of-consciousness writing done daily – allow you to express wishes, fears, delights, resentments, and joys, which in turn, provide focus and clarity for the day at hand.

 I’m not so doctrinaire about the page count, but I agree with Ms. Cameron that this morning ritual will unclog your mental and emotional channels and lead to being happier, more productive, and more creative.